ojroques/nvim-buildme/README.md

 Here the buildfile (in the right window) is a simple shell script with a single
 command: `make everything`.
 Running `:BuildMe` executes this script asynchronously in a new terminal buffer.

+This is particularly useful when your build process is more complex than simply running `make`, or if you want to run a Python script immediately after editing it for instance.

 ## License
 [LICENSE](./LICENSE)